 The black skirt tetra is pretty resilient when it comes to different kinds of water, especially the pH level as well as the hardness of the water.
 This fish can survive in waters with pH levels between 6 and 7.5, meaning that it does well in slightly acidic and slightly basic water.
 If anything the best kind of water is going to be more or less neutral in in pH levels.
 Also, it requires water hardness levels between 5 and 20 dH.

 All of this being said the tetra fish are somewhat sensitive to nitrogen levels in the water, especially if there is too much of it.
 They are unlikely to make it through a whole nitrogen cycle which means that you need a nitrogen testing kit to make sure that you keep the levels appropriate.

-Black Skirt Tetra Behavior With Other Aquarium Fish
+Black Skirt Tetra Behavior & Compatibility With Other Aquarium Fish

 The black skirt tetra fish is generally considered to be pretty peaceful in nature and is not known to attack or eat other fish.
 These fish should only be kept with other community fish because they are fairly small and will be eaten by larger predator fish.

 The black fin tetra gets along fairly well with most other type of fish; however they have sometimes been known to nip at the fins of other fish.
 The nipping of fins by black skirt tetras is best avoided by keeping them in larger schools of 5 or more.
 Another thing is that the long fin black skirt tetra fish, due to having long fins, is vulnerable and known to having its own fins nipped at by other fish.